 Fiji, in 1997, was the first PIC to receive approval to export fresh breadfruit exports to New Zealand using the HTFA quarantine treatment - with the first exports made in 2001.
-Nature Way Cooperative (Fiji) Ltd (NWC), the quarantine treatment business projected, in its first Strategic Plan, fresh exports to New Zealand of 400 tonnes by 2006.
+Nature's Way Cooperative (Fiji) Ltd (NWC), the quarantine treatment business projected, in its first Strategic Plan, fresh exports to New Zealand of 400 tonnes by 2006.
 These projections were regarded as conservative based on an in-depth market study.
 The Plan also made somewhat smaller projections for the Australian and US markets - assuming market access would soon be in place.

 Actual fresh breadfruit exports fell far short of projections, peaking with only 40 tonnes exported in 2008.
 It had become clear that if anywhere near market potential was to be realized the transition had to be made from "wild harvest" to growing breadfruit as an orchard crop.
-The "wild harvest" cropping system and value chain could not provide sufficient supply of produce of consistently good and quality for market development.
-Thus the development of breadfruit orchards was deemed an essential requirement to support breadfruit exports (both fresh frozen) and eventually commercial processing.
+The "wild harvest" cropping system and value chain could not provide sufficient supply of produce of consistently good quality for market development.
+Thus, the development of breadfruit orchards was deemed an essential requirement to support breadfruit exports (both fresh frozen) and eventually commercial processing.

 To facilitate the transition from "wild harvest" to orchard breadfruit the Pacific Breadfruit Project (PBP) was designed.
-This four year PBP, with the Australian Centre for International Agriculture Research (ACIAR) funding, commenced implementation in 2011, with key objective of establishing a commercial small- holder based orchard industry in Fiji.
-As a result of the PBP nearly 2,000 breadfruit trees have been planted in orchards, of which approximately half of which have begun to bear fruit.
+This four year PBP, with the Australian Centre for International Agriculture Research (ACIAR) funding, commenced implementation in 2011, with a key objective of establishing a commercial small- holder based orchard industry in Fiji.
+As a result of the PBP nearly 2,000 breadfruit trees have been planted in orchards, of which approximately half have begun to bear fruit.

 Fiji currently has six (6) active exporters of breadfruit products (fresh, frozen and cooked).
-The breadfruit orchard development program has yet to have a significant impact on fresh and frozen breadfruit exports - although initial data for 2018, suggests that this starting to change with some upswing in breadfruit exports now expected.
+The breadfruit orchard development program has yet to have a significant impact on fresh and frozen breadfruit exports, although the first two months of 2018 recorded over 8,474 kgs of fresh breadfruit exported to New Zealand, this is higher than total annual exports for the past 9 years.
+This increase can be attributed to the substantial investment in research and commercial breadfruit production over the past six years led by Nature's Way Cooperative through the ACIAR funded Pacific Breadfruit Project.